schlopp96/VBP/README.md

    - You can also run **VBPatcher** from the main program file:
      - `~/VBPatcher/main.py`.

-2. Once the script is run, you will be presented with an option menu, allowing you to choose whether to:
+2. Once the script is run, you will be presented with an option menu, allowing you to choose from the following commands:

+   - Patch BepInEx to the latest stable release.
    - Patch BepInEx to the latest developmental/experimental "bleeding-edge" build.
-   - Patch BepInEx to the latest stable release.
    - Patch BepInEx first with the latest stable release, and **then** with the latest experimental build to ensure a safe installation.
-   - Check to ensure required patch-files are present and ready to be deployed (_is also done at start of program, but I decided to leave this option in for now_).
-   - Check for and download new releases/builds of BepInEx _**(COMING SOON)**_.
+   - Check for and download new releases/builds of BepInEx.
+   - Start Valheim.
+   - Exit the application.

 3. Once an option is chosen, you will then be asked to confirm that the correct option/location is chosen.